JohnBetaCode/JohnBetaCode/Management_Notes.md

 * Caution!
 Your team is returning demotivated
 * Productive Managers in the Age of Artificial Intelligence
 * The Crossroads for Developers: To Stop Coding and Become a Manager?
+* The 4 Barriers Hindering Your Leap into a Tech Leadership Role
+* The 5 Keys to Effective Leadership

 <br />